Xi urges restraint on N. Korea in phone call with Trump

-BEIJING (AP) — President Xi Jinping called for restraint when dealing with North Korea during a telephone call with President Donald Trump, Chinese state media reported Monday.
+BEIJING (AP) — President Xi Jinping called for restraint when dealing with North Korea during a telephone call with President Donald Trump, Chinese state media reported Monday, amid speculation that Pyongyang could soon carry out a sixth nuclear test.

 The official broadcaster CCTV quoted Xi as telling Trump that China strongly opposed North Korea’s nuclear weapons program, which are in violation of United Nations Security Council resolutions, and hoped “all parties will exercise restraint and avoid aggravating the situation” on the Korean Peninsula.

-The Trump administration has warned that all options, including a military strike, are “on the table” to halt North Korea’s ambitions of developing a nuclear-tipped missile that could reach the U.S. mainland.
+The Trump administration has warned that all options, including a military strike, are on the table to halt North Korea’s ambitions of developing a nuclear-tipped missile that could reach the U.S. mainland.
+However, U.S. officials have told The Associated Press that the military response isn’t likely.
+Trump has reportedly settled on a strategy that emphasizes increasing pressure on Pyongyang with the help of China.

-The phone call, which took place Monday morning Beijing time, came amid speculation that Pyongyang could hold a sixth nuclear test this week.
+“Only if all sides bear the responsibilities they’re supposed to bear and come together, can the nuclear issue on the peninsula be resolved as quickly as possible,” Xi told Trump, according to CCTV.

 Most Read Stories